Environmental and climate impact

 - Waste recycling and reduction of resource consumption

 Royal Unibrew’s compliance with environmental legislation is regularly verified, including legislation relating to waste water discharge, noise reduction and waste management.
-Environmental risks are monitored locally at our production sites in order to ensure compliance with standards and to ensure fast corrective action if required.
+Environmental risks factors are monitored locally at our production sites to ensure compliance with standards and to ensure fast and efficient corrective actions if required.

-The key environmental and climate risks derived from Royal Unibrew’s production are unintentional discharge of waste water/chemicals or coolants as well as high CO2 emission due to non-optimal process plant operation.
+The key environmental risks derived from Royal Unibrew’s production are unintentional discharge of waste water/chemicals or coolants as well as high CO2 emission due to non-optimal operations.

 Moreover, there is a risk of local water resources being exploited beyond their capacity.